WHEN TO LEAVE YOUR PPH OPERATOR FOR A BETTER SOLUTION

 #3- Too much down time, too many glitches and/or BAD Customer Service

 Some other signs of a relationship’s “downfall” are more evident than others, and “down time” and glitches are amongst the most noticeable.

 While it does take some time to monitor your PPH operator to the full extent that it probably requires (at least during the first few months of an agent’s membership), it is extremely important to keep an eye out for technical problems throughout the services, including both the agent and players’ platforms and all their many features.
 You also want to make sure that they live up to their DDOS attack protection promises (if they ever made any), and avoid more down time than is actually fair and acceptable.

 Lastly, if their support representatives are always a “pest” on the phone to your players, getting their requests wrong, messing up your players’ reports, giving you always the wrong information, and the such, then you should also take this into consideration for an exit.
 Any PPH operator that shows itself unable to provide a good support platform is probably also neglecting other aspects of his business at the same time.
 NEXT!

-You can learn these and other useful tenets of GOOD PAY PER HEAD BUSINESS, by reading PelicanPPH’s expert PPH blog.
+You can learn when to leave your PPH operator and other useful tenets of GOOD PAY PER HEAD BUSINESS, by reading PelicanPPH’s expert PPH News .
 Until the next time.